-Spicy Sauteed Kale with Andouille Sausage is a modern twist on a Southern classic!
+Spicy Sauteed Kale with Andouille Sausage is a modern twist on a Southern classic that’s super easy and just as flavorful!

 There’s certainly an art to cooking greens the Southern way and I would NOT want to get in the middle of two Southern cooks debating whose greens are better.

 My soon-to-be husband who already lived here in the Memphis area had just been diagnosed with thyroid cancer.
-I remember getting something to eat in the hospital cafeteria that involved yellow squash.
-Let me just say that it was a-mighty well cooked!
+I remember getting something to eat in the hospital cafeteria that had seriously well-cooked yellow squash.

 How to make Spicy Sauteed Kale with Andouille Sausage: